joelabair/jquery-purlHub-personalized-content/README.md

 jquery-purlHub-personalized-content
 ===================================

 Personalizes markup based on standard purlHub class flagging semantics.
-Ref: http://support.purlhub.com/customer/portal/articles/567040-personalizing-in-your-pages-integration-basics-
+PurlHub personalization is a rich-markup, contextually aware lightweight templating system, designed to be both extremenly simple to use and adapatable.
+Ref: ( http://support.purlhub.com/customer/portal/articles/567040-personalizing-in-your-pages-integration-basics- )

 ####Usage: